Please ensure Javascript is enabled for purposes of website accessibility

 Keith Turpin

-I am a lifelong Londonphile who had the good fortune, after taking early retirement, to take a course in London Studies at QMUL and to train as a London guide (with the Camden Tour Guides Association, and also courses in Southwark and Tower Hamlets).
+I am a lifelong Londonphile who had the good fortune, after taking early retirement, to take a course in London Studies at QMUL and to train as a London guide (with the Camden Tour Guides Association, and courses in Southwark and Tower Hamlets).
 I am particularly interested in Victorian London, its literature and social history.

 Andrea Vasel